Lets build our first Hello Node app. To build a simple Hello Node app, you only need a text editor and Node REPL. Just follow these easy steps.

 |VIM||Windows / Mac / Linux||Open Source|

-VS Code is one of the preferred IDE for Node JS.
+VS Code is one of the most preferred IDE for Node JS.
 It is open source and available for all platforms.
 VS Code was developed by Microsoft.
+There are penalty of reason to choose VS Code for Node JS Development.

 Reason to choose VS Code for Node JS